 This way, you can worry less about losing your identity, and instead focus on having a great trip.

 It's not uncommon to find a number of local restaurant menus in a given hotel room.
 And while dining in feels like the safest bet, ordering from one of these menus might make you the brunt of swindle.
 Here's how the scam works: The scam artist creates and prints realistic food menus.
 Once created, the documents are slid underneath the doors of hotel rooms, inviting guests to place an order.
 During the call, travelers are often asked to pay with a credit card.
 In the end, the food never comes, and the scam artist gains access to the guest's credit card information.

-Before deciding to order from a hotel room menu, make sure the restaurant actually exists.
-A simple internet search of restaurants in the area of the hotel will yield plenty of dining options.
-Those who have doubts should always ask the front desk for restaurant recommendations.
+To avoid this, research the restaurant's phone number before you order to make sure the one listed is authentic and you're not ordering from a restaurant that doesn't exist.
+A simple internet search of restaurants in the area will yield plenty of dining options.
+And those who have doubts can always ask the front desk or concierge for restaurant recommendations.

-A real hotel staff member will never ask for credit card information over the phone.
-Those who receive a phone call about a credit card problem should never give the calling party any information, as this is a sign of the front desk hotel scam.
-Instead, always offer to come down to the front desk to sort it out.
-If the caller insists that it must be taken care of immediately, then simply hang up, and contact the hotel front desk to report the incident.
+As a convenience to the guest, they offer to take the credit card information over the phone.
+But, real hotel personnel will never ask for credit card information over the phone, so don't give the calling party anything.
+Instead, offer to come down to the front desk to sort it out.
+If the caller insists that the issue must be taken care of immediately, simply hang up and contact the front desk to report the incident.

-Before connecting to a network, make sure that the hotel network is a secure connection.
-Many secured offer a two-step verification process, and require travelers to hold a password or other form of identification.
-Other secure networks will usually have the name of the property or hotel chain in the network ID, and will advertise their wireless network on printed materials.
-Be sure to ask which is the preferred network at your hotel, and how to access it once on property.
+Before connecting to any network while traveling, make sure it's a secure connection.
+Many secure hotel Wi-Fi connections offer a two-step verification process that requires you to enter a password.
+Other secure networks list the name of the property or hotel chain in the network ID and advertise their wireless network on printed hotel materials.
+Be sure to ask the front desk which preferred network you should connect to and how to access it once you're on the property.